 Celebrating Christmas in Iceland

-Icelandic Christmas is celebrated on the night of December 24th, where families gather for Christmas dinner at 6 o’clock sharp, dressed in their finest attire as the church bells ring in Christmas.
-This is a very intimate and festive evening that Icelanders spend with their nearest and dearest.
+Icelandic Christmas is celebrated on the night of December 24th.
+Not on the 25th like in many other countries.
+Families will typically gather for Christmas dinner at 6 o’clock sharp.
+Always dressed in their finest attire just as the church bells ring in Christmas.
+This night is usually a very intimate and festive evening that Icelanders spend with their nearest and dearest.
 After dinner the families gather around the Christmas tree to exchange presents.

 Explore Reykjanes with us on New Years Eve, home to the UNESCO Geopark to witness the geothermal and volcanic landscape in Iceland, finishing the day at the 5,200 year old LAVA Tunnel, all at Reykjavík’s doorstep.
 It’s a short tour and the perfect way to spend the last day of the year before going out to celebrate with fireworks in the evening.

-Light my fire – New Years Eve in Reykjavík
+New Years Eve in Reykjavík

 Where to go for Christmas and New Years Eve dinner?

 If planning to go out for dinner in the city on Christmas Eve and New Years Eve make your reservations early, as the places book out fast.
 Most restaurants offer a special menu over the holidays with a delicious festive twist.
 Look into dining at Sumac Grill + Drinks for a taste of pristine seasonal Icelandic ingredients influenced by Moroccan and Lebanon spices.
 Or check out Matarkjallarinn which highlights the most delicious Icelandic ingredients with a holiday twist just to name a couple.